dysonltd/tmag5273/examples/README.md

 ### F232H on MAC

-When working with the [FT32H](https://www.adafruit.com/product/2264), you must find the right device id, this can be done by using `lsusb`:
+When working with [FT32H](https://www.adafruit.com/product/2264), you must find the right device id, this can be done by using `lsusb`:

 ```bash